webdriverio/webdriverio/PROJECT_CHARTER.md

 - automation of mobile devices (web as well as native applications)
 - testing applications from end-to-end at scale (including parallisation and reporting)
 - integration into 3rd party services and vendors (e.g. [Sauce Labs](https://saucelabs.com/) or [Applitools](https://applitools.com/))
-- support of functional as well as non function testing aspects (e.g. visual regression or frontend performance testing)
+- support of functional as well as non functional testing aspects (e.g. visual regression or frontend performance testing)
 - automated debugging in the browser (e.g. using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/))
 - scraping of websites
 - providing technical content and best practices in form of [boilerplates](https://webdriver.io/) and [blog posts](https://webdriver.io/blog/)